brikis98/yevgeniy-brikman-homepage/_posts/2012-02-19-got-slow-download-but-fast-upload.md

 ## Update (April, 2014): firmware upgrades

-A couple years after writing this blog post, I hit the inverse of the original
+A couple of years after writing this blog post, I hit the inverse of the original
 problem: I suddenly had fast download but slow upload speeds.
 While looking for a fix, I found out that the WMM/QoS issue mentioned above may have been fixed in newer firmware versions for my router!
 I once again wrote a blog post